 “You just start to lose perspective of what you’re making, and I start to feel insane.
 I’m like, What am I doing here?”
 Kirke said.
 “And then I look over and I’m like, What is she doing here?
 And then I’m like, Okay, we’re both sort of shadowboxing here.”

 Kirke likes to leave her small gifts like tulips, a fresh batch of which she’d just placed on her desk in a halved water bottle; she’d also bought herself roses on the walk over to her studio.
-It was small but significant gesture: Lately, after Girls ended its six-season run on HBO, she’s had time to go there every day again—and maybe even take a fresh attempt at revisiting her desire to paint flowers, which she’s had designs on for a while, but never quite gotten around to, instead always falling back on portraits: “I’m like, If I have a stranger in my room I get to study, why would I want to paint flowers or myself?”
+It was a small but significant gesture: Lately, after Girls ended its six-season run on HBO, she’s had time to go there every day again—and maybe even take a fresh attempt at revisiting her desire to paint flowers, which she’s had designs on for a while, but never quite gotten around to, instead always falling back on portraits: “I’m like, If I have a stranger in my room I get to study, why would I want to paint flowers or myself?”

 The large portrait of Williams, the towering canvas of Sarah Sophie Flicker next to it—these are close friends of Kirke's.
 She has no desire to paint celebrities she doesn't know, other than Elvis, whom she paints from memory.
 The other faces around her studio include “one of the only moms I connected with” at her daughter Rafella’s school, whom Kirke got to know in particular after she painted her five-year-old daughter nude.
 “She was like, ‘Yeah, sure, when should I pick her up?’"
 Kirke recalled with a laugh.
 "I was like, ‘Yeah, this lady’s cool, she gets it.'"

 Children are a frequent subject of Kirke's, who has two of her own.
 “My kids are sick of being painted,” she said.
 Nudity is another constant in her work, too.
 “You know the Bard type of kid?
-I have so many nude Bard kids,” she said, noting that many are friends of her sister, the actress Lola Kirke, whom she described as “such a f---ing hippie.”
+I have so many nude Bard kids,” she said, noting that many are friends of her sister, the actress Lola Kirke, whom she described as “such a fucking hippie.”

 Typically, Kirke sends out a few texts a week to the 20 or so people she has in rotation to sit for her.
 In return for making the trek, each gets a rare peek at Kirke’s work, which she’s only exhibited “five or 10 times, give or take,” starting with a show inside Saved Tattoo Brooklyn at 19.
 Some of her oeuvre, which stretches back well into her teen years, might never see the light of day.